How do Structured Outputs Work?

 For example, when building a travel planner application, you might want the LLM to generate itineraries in a specific JSON format, allowing the application to use the output in the other parts of the application.

-Structured Outputs (Tools) are ideal for function calling, tool use or agents use cases where you need the model to interact with external data or services.
+Structured Outputs (Tools) are ideal for tool use (or function calling) and agents use cases where you need the model to interact with external data or services.
 For instance, you can grant the model access to functions that interact with databases or other APIs.

 In summary, opt for: